 Creates or updates a procedure.

 Creates a schema if the schema doesn't exists.
-For MySql, use the CreateDatabaseTask instead.
+For MySql or MariaDb, use the CreateDatabaseTask instead.

 Creates a table.
 If the tables exists, this task won't change the table.